-Course Name/#: Chemistry (R) - 604 Grade Level: 10/11 Course Status: Required Course Level: Regents Credit: 1 Multiplier: 1.00 or above on the NYS Living Environment exam, successful completion of Algebra with a final average of 85% or above, a score of 85 or higher on the NYS Regents exam in Algebra, and teacher recommendation.
+Grade Level: 9 Course Name/#: Chemistry (R) - 604 Course Status: Required Credit: 1 Grade Level:10/11Course Level:RegentsMultiplier:1.00

+Course Requirements: 30 hrs lab activity - the purchase of a review book from the school bookstore.
+Prerequisite: Successful completion of Biology with a final average of 85% or above, plus obtaining a score of 85 or above on the NYS Living Environment exam, successful completion of Algebra with a final average of 85% or above, a score of 85 or higher on the NYS Regents exam in Algebra, and teacher recommendation.
 Final approval for all courses will be determined by the Science Department